nitinsurana/repeatit/README.md

 # RepeatIt
 > A User Action Simulator Chrome Extension

+## Installation

+1. Clone this repo
+2. Visit `chrome://extensions` in Chrome
+3. Select `Developer Mode`
+4. Click on `Load unpacked extension`
+5. Select the directory in which this repo is cloned

 ## Steps to create a new Recipe

 1. Create a new Recipe.js file (for e.g. MyNewRecipe.js)